About thirty years ago, on entering one of our principal

 based on data contributed by leading machine-tool builders

-and users.
 To these latter I have given due credit not only

 in appropriate places in the body of the book, but in a